vincent-herlemont/short/readme.md

 ```
 $> sht use prod
 ```
-👉 If an setup and environment if already selected,you can avoid to provide the setup and just indicate the environment that you want.
+👉 If a setup and environment if already selected, you can avoid to provide the setup and just indicate the environment that you want.

 ### `show` your current setup / environment